jsntv200/redant-home/_posts/2010-01-08-user-generated-content.md

 keywords: User generated content
 image_small: "/assets/uploads/2010/user-generated-content-small.png"
 image: "/assets/uploads/2010/user-generated-content-large.png"
-excerpt-short: It's always great to get some user feedback.
+excerpt_short: It's always great to get some user feedback.
 Brett was kind enough to make this video about "Tails for Whales"
-excerpt-long: The "Tails for Whales" campaign was hugely popular, we were lucky enough to build their website.
+excerpt_long: The "Tails for Whales" campaign was hugely popular, we were lucky enough to build their website.
 In the video below, Brett gives some some valuable feedback.
 tags: []
 time: ''